 I can see if an editor has opened my email and how many times.
 Then, when they don’t reply, I can send them an innocent email asking if they had received my email when I know that they opened it TWELVE times.
 By the way, this tool can also drive you to the brink of insanity.

-Twitter is a great tool for outreach, because, according to some, journalists, editors, and PR people make up a huge percentage of its users.
+Twitter is a great tool for off-page SEO, because, according to some, journalists, editors, and PR people make up a huge percentage of its users.
 Many editors openly call for pitches and quite a few of them make their email addresses public.

 Just using a simple search for “pitch me” yields a lot of great results.
 The caveat here is that these editors get a LOT of email, so make that subject line pop and be sure to follow up.
 Twitter is also great for maintaining and building relationships with your contacts.
 Some editors spend way more time on Twitter than they do answering emails but I will not name names.
 You know who you are.